-- RULE: Members of our Pipeline Program who raise their LSAT score to a 153 or higher will receive guaranteed admission to Pace Law School.
+- RULE: Members of our Pipeline Program who score a 153 or higher on their next LSAT will receive guaranteed admission to Pace Law School.

 - ANALYSIS: Our two-part program, which includes both an LSAT Focus Approach course as well as a Legal Writing class taught by a Pace Law professor, will give you the tools you need to raise your LSAT score AND prepare you for the first year of law school.

 - CONCLUSION: You should follow the instructions below to find out if you are a candidate for the Pipeline Program.

 - Make arrangements to visit the LSAT Focus Approach class by emailing Peter Gormanly at firstname.lastname@example.org.

 - Email email@example.com to request a Pipeline application form.
 Complete & return the application.

 - The Office of Admissions will review your application.
 If approved for the Pipeline Program, we will send an Enrollment Agreement and request payment.